vmmc2/Senbonzakura/README.md

   |        &       |                          Logical And                     |       Left      |
   |       \|       |                           Logical Or                     |       Left      |

 ## Statements
+* The statements considered legal in Eta are:
+  * Assignment to a variable or array element.
+The left-hand side of the assignment cannot begin with the following characters ```( ```, ````{```, ```"```.
+  * ```if``` and ```while``` statements with syntax similar to that in C and Java. __Here I made the decision that parentheses are required in guard expressions.__
+  * A ```return``` statement.
+    * In a procedure (a function that does not return any value), this is written as: ```return;```.
+    * In a function with a return type, the value(s) to be returned follow the return keyword, separated by commas.
+    * __Unlike in Java, a return statement may only be used inside a block and must be the last statement in its immediately enclosing block.__
+  * A call to a procedure (but not a function).
+  * A block of statements, surrounded by braces.
+A block may be empty or may contain a sequence of statements.
+Each statement in a block is terminated by a semicolon.
+Anywhere a block of statements is expected (like in loops, if-elseif-else statements), a single (non-return) statement may be used instead, except in a function definition, where a full block is required.
+  * A variable declaration, with an optional initialization expression.
+It may declare multiple variables, in which case it may be initialized with either a function call with the appropriate return types or a comma-separated list of expressions of the right types.

 ## Lexical Considerations
 * The language is case-sensitive.